Please READ this before REMOVING any of the old upholstery skins

 Cover every piece with the plastic slip film, you can staple it or use some aerosol spray glue, making sure to cut it as needed where there are listings passing through the foam.
 This is not to keep out water though it may help with that a little, it allows the skin to be installed without sticking to the foam.
 Without the plastic, installation will take twice as long and look half as good!

 Start with the listings, (the piece that is sewn to the skin that pulls down between the 2 pieces of foam and staples to the foundation on seats and some backrest), is made long intentionally.
-Roll it up tightly to get the desired length that pulls the skin down to the proper depth and staple.
+You will have to remove the front or the back section of foam to get to the stapled area.
+Remove the old staples, then staple the new listing into place.
+Roll it up to get the desired length that pulls the skin down to the proper depth and staple.

 Coaming pads and backrest have welt, (aka cording, piping, etc.), that is stapled on after the skin is stapled on.
 The welt DOES NOT go all the way around.
 After removing the underliner, (aka backing), from the item, mark where the welt begins and ends on the board with a pencil or china marker for reference when installing the new welt.